30 Aug 2015

 The final section isn’t so much about strong emotion, but about determining God’s will, either in a major way, or from the point of view of day-to-day living.
 Dobson warns against blindly trusting in intuitions or apparent voices; while he acknowledges that they may be from God, they should always be tested by Scriptural principles, by generally understood ethics or morality, by reason and also by what we might call ‘providence’ - or, in modern Christian jargon, the idea of a door opening or closing.

-I don’t know that modern readers would find this particularly useful as there are many books on similar topics; nonetheless, it’s been published for the Kindle, perhaps in a slightly revised edition, as well as being fairly widely available second-hand.
+I don’t know that modern readers would find this particularly useful as there are many books on similar topics.
+Nonetheless, it still seems to be in print.
+It’s also been published for the Kindle, perhaps in a slightly revised edition, and is fairly widely available second-hand.

 Review copyright 2015 Sue's Book Reviews